What is the Golden Rule of Cooking Carbonara?

 5. What mistakes should I avoid when making carbonara?

 Some common mistakes to avoid include using cream, cooking the pasta too long, and not using enough black pepper.
-Using cream can change the dish’s real flavor, and overcooked pasta can become mushy.
+Cream can change the dish’s flavor, and overcooked pasta can become mushy.
 Also, not using enough black pepper can make it taste bland.
 Stick to traditional ingredients and cooking methods to enjoy an authentic carbonara experience.

 6. How can I make a healthier carbonara?